The Mighty Mighty Bosstones

-On January 27, 2022, the band announced their disbandment.
+On January 27, 2022, the band announced its disbandment.

 History

 Early history (1983–1988)

 The band's roots lie in the hardcore punk scene of the early 1980s, along with a strong influence from the British 2 Tone ska scene of the 1970s.
 Bassist Joe Gittleman played with local hardcore band Gang Green, while vocalist Dicky Barrett was a member of Impact Unit and, later on, Cheapskates.
 The Cheapskates lineup went through frequent changes and would feature members of Gang Green on occasion.
 It was through Cheapskates that a core lineup coalesced around Barrett, Gittleman, Tim "Johnny Vegas" Burton (saxophone), Nate Albert (guitar), Josh Dalsimer (drums), Tim Bridwell (trumpet) and Ben Carr (a ubiquitous, dancing non-musician onstage presence, later credited as "Bosstone").
 The group decided on the name, "the Bosstones" as a reference to the city near their hometowns.
 While some of the band members were influenced by bands such as AC/DC, Social Distortion, Motörhead, The Clash and Stiff Little Fingers, Barrett had become enthralled with 2 Tone ska, which was in the tail end of its prominence.

 In 1987, the Bosstones made their recorded debut when they were featured on the Mash It Up ska compilation.
 The Bosstones' contribution was "The Cave", and "Ugly".
 Another early recording, "Drums and Chickens," appeared on the 1989 ska compilation Mashin' Up The Nation.
 By the time Mashin' Up The Nation was released, the Bosstones had temporarily disbanded in order for Albert and Gittleman to finish high school.
 After their graduation, the band reunited.
 Around this time, it was brought to the band's attention that an a cappella group, The Bosstones, had already used the name during the 1950s.
 A bartender friend arbitrarily suggested that they become the "Mighty Mighty Bosstones", in order to avoid any possible legal hassles, to which the band agreed.